Skip to main content

 To enable logging in the ODBC driver, set the LogLevel property to a value between 1 (severe events only) and 6 (all driver activity).
 Set the LogPath property to the full path of the folder where you want to save log files.

-For more information, see the Configuring Logging section in the Databricks ODBC Driver Guide.
+For more information, see Configuring Logging Options in a Non-Windows Machine in the Databricks ODBC Driver Guide.